comparisons

 The deep-link to HappyHorse on Oakgen's video tool is /ai-video-generator?model=happyhorse-1-0.
 Veo 3.1 sits next to it in the model dropdown.
 A 1,000-credit free signup balance covers a few side-by-side renders across both, which is enough to confirm the per-shot routing for your specific content.
 Oakgen runs HappyHorse via fal-first orchestration with Replicate and WaveSpeed as failover adapters, so the model stays available even when the primary provider hits capacity.

 For credit math: HappyHorse runs at the third-party cost passed through 1:1 (Oakgen's CREDIT_RATIO is 260 credits per USD with no platform margin), so the on-Oakgen credit cost matches what you would pay direct on fal.
+Check the full breakdown on our pricing page to see exactly how many credits each model and resolution costs.
 The bundled image, audio, and music models in the same credit pool — FLUX Pro 1.1, GPT-Image-2, Suno, ElevenLabs — are what makes the unified-pool approach cheaper end-to-end than running each provider separately.
 A full game trailer or product launch video typically pulls from at least three of those modalities.

 Earn 25% recurring on every referral.